hafbau/lecture_notes/w2d4-promises/README.md

 - Quick check on what and why a callback?

-### Asynchronous Callbacks
+###  More Asynchronous Callbacks

-Lets review the [Profile Generator](https://web.compass.lighthouselabs.ca/c583c1da-f7c8-478b-81a9-9497579a8ac2) as our first introduction to _callback hell_.

-#### >NOTE
-> We did not do the below in class, however, feel free to have a look at the `old/`
-> from previous class

-As another example problem, lets read the [Agile manifesto](https://agilemanifesto.org/) from disk, which, for us is broken into four parts / files: p1.txt, p2.txt, p3.txt, and p4.txt.
+Lets review by reading the [Agile manifesto](https://agilemanifesto.org/) from disk, which, for us is broken into four parts / files: p1.txt, p2.txt, p3.txt, and p4.txt.
+Check code repo for `/01_agile_callback.js`

 *Wouldn't it be cool to clean this ~hell~ waterfall up?
 Ideas?*